syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/selection/cell-selection.md

 To achieve range of cell selection, you can use the `selectCellsByRange` method.
 This method selects a range of cells based on the specified start and end indexes.

->* Range cell selection allows you to select multiple cells in box mode when `cellSelectionMode` is set to **Box**.
+>* Range cell selection allows you to select multiple cells in box mode when [cellSelectionMode](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridSelectionSettings.html#Syncfusion_EJ2_Grids_GridSelectionSettings_CellSelectionMode) is set to **Box**.
 However, if you set `cellSelectionMode` to **Flow**, it will select the range of cells between the start and end indexes, including other cells of the selected rows.
-> * Cell Selection requires the `selectionSettings.mode` to be **Cell** or  **Both** and [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridSelectionSettings.html#Syncfusion_EJ2_Grids_GridSelectionSettings_Type) should be **Multiple**.
+> * Cell Selection requires the [selectionSettings.mode](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridSelectionSettings.html#Syncfusion_EJ2_Grids_GridSelectionSettings_Mode) to be **Cell** or  **Both** and [type](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridSelectionSettings.html#Syncfusion_EJ2_Grids_GridSelectionSettings_Type) should be **Multiple**.

-The following example demonstrates how to select a range of cells within the Grid by obtaining the selected cells start index and end index through textbox components.
+The following example demonstrates how to select a range of cells within the Grid by obtaining the selected cells start index and end index through [TextBox](https://ej2.syncfusion.com/aspnetcore/documentation/textbox/getting-started) components.
 Then, pass these row and cell indexes as arguments to the `selectCellsByRange` method.
 When you trigger the button event by clicking the **Select Cells** button, a range of cells is selected within the Grid.

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}